amitxv/PC-Tuning/docs/research.md

     - Requesting to use the identity (1) scaling mode with GPU scaling resorts to the aspect ratio (4) scaling mode

-    - An observation that is not demonstrated in the table above is that, in my case, having two or more detailed resolutions in CRU with ``Perform Scaling On: GPU`` resulted in the centered, full-screen and aspect ratio scaling modes used (GPU scaling)
+    - An observation that is not demonstrated in the table above is that, in my case, having two or more detailed resolutions in CRU while using ``Perform Scaling On: GPU`` along with the desired resolution not being topmost resolution resulted in the centered, full-screen and aspect ratio scaling modes used (GPU scaling)

     - Due to the previous bullet point, the GPU/Display scaling option in the GPU control panel only makes a difference when using two or more detailed resolutions in CRU